Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 Of course, one could not hide an Electi as easily as other summoned beings.
 For that reason, it was publicly announced that this girl, named Saki, had been called to this world by Chancellor Willingham.

 As for Prince Oswald, he was pleased by the significant gains in his parameters, particularly in defense.
-He took advantage of his sturdy build by defending the Northern border from attacks.
-With him charging in and crushing any attempts to invade, the country of Purnesia had to give up its plans to cause disorder near the borders.
+He took advantage of his sturdy build by defending the northern border from attacks.
+With him charging in and crushing any attempts to invade, the Empire of Purnesia had to give up its plans to cause disorder near the borders.

 Though Saki was blindly devoted to the orders of the Chancellor, something seemed to spur her heart when a certain platinum-haired girl came into her view.
 Granted, she had always looked fondly at cute girls around her, so she paid it no mind at first.
 After that girl defeated her in combat, it felt as if a part of her former self started calling out to her.